 Begin your morning at the Shedd Aquarium.
 Plan to get here when it opens, as it gets busy (depending on the time of year you decide to visit).

 This is the largest indoor aquarium in the world and not to be missed when visiting Chicago.
 Housing more than 8,000 aquatic animals, you can easily spend two hours (or more) exploring all the exhibits.

 After the aquarium, walk over to the Field Museum.
-This is one of the largest natural history museums in the world and one of my favorite hot spots in Chicago.
+This is my favorite natural history museum in the USA and one of my favorite hot spots in Chicago.

 Here you can explore over 26 million biological specimens and cultural artifacts and learn about the story of our planet and its cultures.
 Depending on your interests, plan to spend a couple of hours here.